Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Weierstrass Representation

 This implies finite total Gaussian curvature $\int_M|K|\mathrm{d}M<+\infty$.
 But we do not know whether the converse is true. \end{remark}

 \textbf{Convention:} In this paper, we always assume that neither of $\phi,\psi$ is a constant unless it is stated otherwise.
 According to Remark~\ref{rem-Wrepre}, that means we have ruled out the trivial case of stationary surfaces in $\mathbb{R}^3_0$.
+We always consider oriented stationary surfaces.
+The theory and examples of non-orientable stationary surfaces are treated in another paper \cite{Ma-4pi}.